starius/ScPrime/modules/renter/skynetblacklist/README.md

 **Exports**
  - `Blacklist` returns the list of blacklisted merkle roots
- - `IsBlacklisted` returns whether or not a skylink merkleroot is blacklisted
+ - `IsBlacklisted` returns whether or not a publink merkleroot is blacklisted
  - `New` creates and returns a new Pubaccess Blacklist
  - `Update` updates the blacklist